Perspective | The Nationals deserve a do-over in 2021. So do we all.

 The Houston team the Nats beat in the World Series lost Gerrit Cole (free agent) and Justin Verlander (injury).
 Yet with Lance McCullers as the No. 2 starter, Ryan Pressly as last-ditch closer and several rookie relievers, Dusty Baker, managing at 71 in a pandemic, has them at 19-14.

 In a sprint year, motivation matters a lot.
-The Astros, mortified by Lance McCullers, have it.
+The Astros have it.
 Do the Nats?

 Any fan who wants to see a full-blown post-title hangover can watch the Nats who, in recent post-game interviews often seem reduced to brief, perfunctory, avoid-the-pain answers and glum, resigned expressions.